cduvallet/concat_datasets/README.md

 `master_summary_file.txt` to `data/for_pipeline`.

 The `download_and_process_datasets.sh` script:
 1. downloads each dataset from S3
 1. updates its summary file with the right parameters
 1. processes it through the pipeline
 1. copies the resulting `*.raw_trimmed.fasta` to `data/raw_trimmed/`
 1. also downloads the corresponding metadata from the `almlab` bucket, puts it in `data/metadata/`
-1. concatenates all of the `raw_trimmed` fasta files into `data/for_pipeline/`
+1. concatenates all of the metadata files, into `data/for_pipeline/`
+1. dereplicates each raw_trimmed file into a raw_dereplicated file, in `data/derep_data/`
+   - this uses the default `min_count = 10`, i.e. throws out sequences which had fewer than 10 reads in each dataset
-1. and finally, concatenates all of the metadata files, also into `data/for_pipeline/`
+1. concatenates all of the `raw_trimmed` fastas into `data/derep_data/dereped_datasets_concated.raw_trimmed.fasta`
+1. re-dereplicates this file into `data/derep_data/dereped_datasets_concated.raw_dereplicated.fasta`
+   - this dereplication step uses `min_count = 1`, i.e. it was in at least one dataset
+1. reorders and relabels the sequence IDs according to total size across all studies in `data/derep_data/dereped_datasets_concated.raw_dereplicated.fasta.relabeled_and_sorted`
+1. clusters this super de-replicated fasta with usearch

 The `download_and_process_datasets.sh` script calls the other two Python scripts:
 * `update_summary_file.py` updates a dataset's summary file with the processing parameters (as above)
 * `manipulate_metadata_files.py` reads through all the metadata files, checks if there are duplicate sample IDs, concatenates all the metadata files, and writes that metadata to `data/for_pipeline`.

-# To do

-* Re-write bash and python scripts in a [drake](https://github.com/Factual/drake) workflow (or something similar?)
-* Make code less dependent on current directory/AWS set up